Our Blog

 In case you want to remove the malware from your computer without wiping your entire system, The No More Ransom!
 Project offers decryption solutions for a variety of ransomware.
 Search for the ransomware name on their Decryption Tools, check the how-to guide and download the decryptor.

-Another option would be to completely wipe your system and reinstall all your software applications again.
-With this, you can ensure that no traces of malware is left on your machine, and you can start from scratch.
+Another option for ransomware recovery would be to completely wipe your system and reinstall all your software applications.
+With this, you can ensure that no traces of malware are left on your machine, and you can start from scratch.

 Restore your data from backup